The secret to turning interviews into offers is preparation.

 - 501+ Attorneys: $160,000

-La Verne Law students are welcome to sign up for a mock interview with the Career Development Office.
-Each mock interview lasts approximately a half hour to forty-five minutes with 15 – 20 minutes worth of questions and the remaining time for a critique.
-Please schedule a mock interview by using our convenient on-line appointment scheduling system: https://lavernelawcareers.youcanbook.me/.
+Students at the College of Law are welcome to sign up for a mock interview with the Career Development Office.
+Each mock interview lasts approximately a half hour to forty-five minutes with 15-20 minutes worth of questions and the remaining time for a critique.

 Offsite Mock Interview Program

-La Verne Law Students have the opportunity to practice their interviewing skills with a local attorney.
+Students have the opportunity to practice their interviewing skills with a local attorney.
 Students will travel to the attorney’s office and receive valuable feedback from actual practicing attorneys.
-Mock interviews generally last about 15 to 20 minutes with about 10 to 15 minutes of feedback.
-To register for this offsite program, please contact Michael Chen at email@example.com.
+Mock interviews generally last about 15 to 20 minutes, with about 10 to 15 minutes of feedback.
+To register for this offsite program, please contact Robin Apodaca, Director of Career Development & Externships at firstname.lastname@example.org.